New Exchange Rates for Naira Against Pound, Euro, USD As Oil Prices Rise Above $75 Budget Benchmark

 Expert predicts new exchange rate

-The financial expert data indicating that the Central Bank of Nigeria has implemented effective measures to manage money supply growth.
+The financial expert cited data indicating that the Central Bank of Nigeria has implemented effective measures to control the growth of the money supply.

-He also provided insight into inflation rate movement.
+He also provided insights into the movement of the inflation rate

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!